darknessneo00/BlueEagle-Endless-RAT/README.md

 # 💿 Program Owner , By : SaherBlueEagle

-# 🛑 📌 📌 PROGRAM UPDATED / NOW it can SUPPORT Android , the apk stub is not released YET
+# 🛑 📌 📌 PROGRAM UPDATED / NOW it can SUPPORT Android ,
+# the apk stub is not released YET , BUT IT CAN

 # 📌 Kindly keep in touch for the new version